-Marcasite was first used in jewellery as far back as ancient times, with Greeks, Thracians and Egyptians featuring the stone in their embellishments.
-Cleopatra herself was said to have worn marcasite.
+Marcasite was first used in jewellery as far back as ancient times, with Greeks, Thracians and Egyptians featuring the stone in their embellishments – Cleopatra herself was said to have worn marcasite.

-In the Victorian era, marcasite made a resurgence following the death of Prince Albert in 1861.
+In the antique Victorian jewellery era, marcasite made a resurgence following the death of Prince Albert in 1861.
 Victoria entered a lifelong period of mourning, which saw her and the ladies of her court wear only black and less extravagant jewellery.
 Marcasite was a good alternative for bright (and expensive) diamonds, so this became a suitable substitute for nobility and common folk alike.

 How to look after marcasite jewellery